phronmophobic/mobiletest/README.md

 # mobiletest

-An example of building a clojure library for iOS with native-image.
+An example of building a clojure library for iOS with graalvm native-image.

 ## Prerequisites